FAQs, tips and tricks to help you plan your bicycle ride around the world.

 How old were you?

-I spent from 31-34 years of age traveling around the world, plus year 27 crossing America on my warm up tour.
+I spent 4 years traveling around the world, from 31 to 34 years of age.
+Plus year 27 crossing America on my warm-up tour.

 Did you work along the way?